HouariZegai/Calculator/README.md

 2. Download the repository files (project) from the download section or clone this project by typing in the bash the following command:

        git clone https://github.com/HouariZegai/Calculator.git
-3. Imported it in Intellij IDEA.
+3. Imported it in Intellij IDEA or any other Java IDE.
 4. Run the application :D

 ### Contributing 💡